SalesforceSFDC/Accenture/README.md

 ### Solution
 A custon Visualforce page or button that initiates an Apex HTTP callout in a syncronous manner.
-   * Salesforce provides the ability to invoke HTTP services using
+   * Salesforce provides the ability to invoke HTTP services using standard GET, POST, PUT, and DELETE methods.
+A number of HTTP classes can be used to integrate with RESTful services, although its also possible to integrate to SOAP based services by manually constructing the SOAP message.
+The latter is not recommended as its possible for Salesforce to consume WSDLs to generate proxy classes.
+   *